-The Andrews Labor Government’s massive expansion of the train network – including the Metro Tunnel, a record number of weekly services, and the introduction of new, bigger trains – means more drivers will be needed to get people where they need to go.
+The Victorian Government’s massive expansion of the train network – including the Metro Tunnel, a record number of weekly services, and the introduction of new, bigger trains – means more drivers will be needed to get people where they need to go.

 The new batch of trainees will join an established team of more than 1,100 drivers delivering more than 800,000 passenger journeys each day on our metropolitan rail network.

 There are more than eleven times the number of women driving trains across Melbourne’s metropolitan network than a decade ago – growing from two per cent in 2009 to almost 29 per cent this year.

 There are more than 300 female drivers across the network, and women now make up more than half of all trainee drivers.

 The Metro Academy in Kensington trains the next generation of people to work on Victoria’s rail network, including train drivers.
 Before trainees touch a train, they’re put through extensive practical training to learn all aspects of the network and how to respond to issues.

 From there, they will complete in-field training with Metro’s On-the-Job Trainers to put their driving skills to the test, ensuring they are safe and competent drivers.